 Video Work Sessions

-Each week Gladiator has OPTIONAL video work sessions on Wednesdays and Fridays from 2-4 pm.
+Each week Gladiator has OPTIONAL video work sessions.
 This idea came from a team meeting where we discussed missing seeing everyone’s faces and cultivating conversations that naturally happen when we’re in the same room.
 Virtual Work sessions allow everyone to work with the camera and audio on to enable the quick question and answer response times that happen from working in close proximity.

 During these uncertain times, Gladiator’s team members are making concerted efforts to stay in touch.
-Even though we cannot celebrate through hugs or high fives, our new virtual routines promote closeness.
+Even though we cannot celebrate through hugs or high fives, our new remote team building routines promote closeness.
 Continuous digital collaboration and video work sessions promote connectivity, creativity and productivity as we all work from home.
 We are constantly brainstorming new ways to foster a strong remote team.